rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 ## Codebreaker

-So I was ready to create my own Retro-Game running in the R console!
+So I got all I needed and was ready to create my own Retro-Game running in the R console!

 I decided to write a game that is inspired by ["Mastermind"](https://www.archimedes-lab.org/mastermind.html), a game that became popular in the 1970s.